Problems with "missing values" in the NordDRG system

 As for Sweden, the decision was to make these more than 30 000 entries spread to other DRGs.
 This means that Sweden will take this into account when using the PAR 2015 when working with NordDRG.

 Therefore, this case for discussion because all countries must have the same problem so the issue has to be discussed and if not changed now there has to be a changed for the coming grouper.

-#1 Updated by Kristiina Kahur over 1 year ago
+#1 Updated by Kristiina Kahur almost 2 years ago

 Finnish National DRG-centre 2017-2-20